georgeDharada/blog/blog-business/_posts/2021-04-19-vmwarebasic.markdown

 VMware Solutions Shared allows you to have most of the resources managed by IBM, so that you can focus on managing the VMs.

 For those that are more advanced:
-* VMware addons like Spectrum Protect Plus for Backup and Zerto for DRS can be configured
+* VMware addons like Spectrum Protect Plus for data protection, Veeam for Backup and Zerto for DRS can be configured
 * It is possible to manage VMware on other cloud providers with IBM.
 * Stretch clusters bring additional flexibility around HA: [What is VMware Stretched Cluster?](https://www.vladan.fr/what-is-vmware-stretched-cluster/)